Back to the Main Page

 If we scour the Internet, we do find real comments from real people who knew or met Anneka.
 I find it telling that these comments are anonymous, or nearly so.
 Lets look at them.
 On a blog called Venus Observations we find a comment dated 13 August 2011 from a friend who signed herself jOaNnE.
 Now this one is most interesting, for jOaNnE apparently knew of Annekas death before the information went public.
 Here is her comment: ...
 NaMaStAe BeAuty ... lOvE & MiSs YoU ...
 SOo VeRy MuCh ... ....... fOrEveR iN mY hEart ... jOaNnE ...
 X. On a different page of Venus Observations there is a comment, dated 14 February 2012, from another of Annekas friends, someone who signed herself, simply, Carole: Anneka was a dear friend.
 We had so many laughs.
 She loved to laugh.
 She was so much fun.
 We were so sad when we heard the news.
 Carole.
 On this page there is yet another comment from Joanne, dated 26 July 2013: Anneka was a rare beauty, so full of love & life, vivacious, exciting, charismatic, enchanting, so many twists & turns ... on this earth plane, she is free now ...
 To continue her journey ... & the immortal soul lives on ... & ...
 On ...& on ...
 I love you dear Anneka ...
 Joanne x.
 On a web site called The Catacombs we find a friends anonymous comment dated 5 January 2013.
 This particular friend stands firmly with the family in denying that Anneka was in any way suicidal.
 On the contrary, she confirms that Anneka was one of the strongest people I have had the pleasure to have in my life.
 I would so much love to chat with Joanne and Carole and Anonymous.
 How can I reach them?
 Finally, on a web site called Jim Fisher True Crime we find an anonymous comment, dated 25 October 2013, from someone who had met Anneka at an event in 1975.
 Since he didnt really know her, there was little he could say.
 Thats the extent of the reminiscences.
 Why is there so little?

 Not only would I love to chat with Joanne and Carole and Anonymous, I would love to chat with any and all of Annekas family and friends.
-I also need to learn all I can about a mysterious rock-concert manager named Joseph A. Davis
+I also need to learn all I can about a mysterious Joseph A. Davis

 As I noted above, the comment from jOaNnE predated the news stories.
 So she was indeed a friend, and probably a friend of the family as well.
 Something else predated the news stories: Find a Grave!!!
 As early as 8 January 2011, Find a Grave posted its memorial.
 We learn here that Anneka was cremated.
 We learn something else as well, and this solves another mystery.
 Her birth name was Marjorie Lee Thoreson, and yet the Forms 1099 for her Penthouse Films work for the years 1976 and 1977 gave her name as Anneka De Lorenzo.
 That led me to think that she probably changed her name legally.
 The Find a Grave memorial page confirms that this was indeed the case.
 Anneka was a fan of the Pippi Longstocking stories, and as early as 1972 decided to adopt a variant of the name of one of the characters, Annika.
 The surname De Lorenzo (or dLorenzo, or de Lorenzo, or Di Lorenzo, or di Lorenzo, or diLorenzo) was Bob Gucciones creation.
-I dont know when she abandoned that surname.
-When she filed suit against Guccione, she did so under her birth name.
+She did not entirely abandon that surname until about 1994.
+Her suit against Guccione (19811992) was filed under her birth name.

 Annekas case is not a stand-alone.
 We need to offer a broader perspective, for what happened to Anneka is in no way unusual.
 Murdered women are often not considered worth an investigators time of day.
 It is common to dismiss these women as sex workers, whether they were or not, who brought their misfortunes upon themselves, and to attribute their deaths to NHI: No Humans Involved.
 There was a gallery in San Diego that devoted itself to the NHI women of that city.
 The gallery exhibit was sponsored by Deborah Small, Elizabeth Sisco, Carla Kirkwood, Scott Kessler, and Louis Hock.
 The project opened with billboards featuring the face of Donna Gentile.
 Deborah Smalls web site tells Donnas story: Gentile was the second victim in the string of murders.
 A sex worker and police informant, Gentile was found strangled to death, her mouth stuffed with gravel, a month after she testified against two police officers.
 Small told of the media reaction to the gallery exhibit: The media coverage of the project perpetuated the myth that all the slain women were prostitutes, drug addicts, and transients.
 By smearing the victims, the police, the courts, and the media have a much easier time making these problems just go away, finally concluding their investigations with NHI.
 Anneka was murdered in the County of San Diego, not far from the City of San Diego.
 That is not to imply that proximity is the issue here, for this pattern is in no way unique to the City and County of San Diego.
 It is prevalent throughout the US.